esm-tools/esm_tools/docs/esm_tools.rst

     ...EDITOR OPENS....

     Thank you!
 The new configuration has been saved.
-Please commit it (and get in touch with the esm-tools team if you need help)!
+Please commit it (and get in touch with the ESM-Tools team if you need help)!

 You can also specify if you want to create a new ``setup``, ``component`` or ``machine`` configuration file by giving the option ``-t`` or ``--type`` to the subcommand::